 Population: 41,554Rank Last Year: 4 (Down 2)

 Home Values: $299,600 (45th best)

 We’re probably going to see a pattern here.
 The Village of Buffalo Grove, another affluent Chicago suburb, also has great schools, low crime and a low unemployment rate.

 But here’s the kicker: The population here has actually gone down almost 3% in the last 15 years, despite recent gains in real estate prices.

 Is it too expensive to live here, or is Buffalo Grove just a hidden gem that’s gone under the radar?

 Crime is something that doesn’t happen very often in the Village of Hinsdale.
-Statistically the 30th safest place in the state, there were only two violent crimes in the entire city in 2013.
+Statistically the 83rd safest place in the state, there were only 5 violent crimes in the entire city last year.
 And that might have been a couple of Packer fans who took things too far after a loss.

 What else could you possibly want if you’re a midwesterner who likes the city life?

 Crime is even lower in the Village of Clarendon Hills, a tiny little spot right next door to Hinsdale.
-There was not a single violent crime here in all of 2013.
-Unbelievably, it’s only the 8th-safest place you can live in Illinois.
+There was not a single violent crime here in all of 2015.
+Unbelievably, it’s only the 11th-safest place you can live in Illinois.

 The only real downside is affordability.
 Because the real estate prices are going through the roof, and the cost of living is 40% higher than the rest of the nation, it can be hard for a younger family to afford to live in Clarendon Hills.